 RK: Exactly.
 Let’s go to the extracurricular stuff.
-Both of us have an agony and each time we have to go through it, we must postpone our pain because we must deal with the pain of supporting Arsenal Football Club.
+Both of us have agony and each time we have to go through it, we must postpone our pain because we must deal with the pain of supporting Arsenal Football Club.
 Our sons are more diehard supporters of Arsenal than ourselves.
 Each time we have been through that pain for like ten years now, how have you dealt with your son and the problems of Arsenal?

 DM: Not so long ago, my son told me that I conned him into supporting Arsenal.
 But I guess he wouldn’t say that if he had supported Arsenal during the days of Thiery Henry.
 But I think a very valuable thing in extracurricular activities, first of all, human beings are multifaceted.
-The things that make people tick include sport, music, art, socialising.
+The things that make people tick include sports, music, art, socializing.
 Again young people, when you go to an interview and they ask you what your hobbies are, it is a very valuable thing to be able to speak of something other than your professional career.
-It’s important that you’ve read all the books and you have a first class degree but nobody wants a robot.
+It’s important that you’ve read all the books and you have a first-class degree but nobody wants a robot.
 People want to work with human beings.

-RK: He learnt compensation psychology.
+RK: He learned compensation psychology.

-RK: For me, what I would say as a father, it’s given me an opportunity of common ground with which I can have long conversations with my son.
+RK: For me, what I would say as a father, is it’s given me an opportunity of common ground with which I can have long conversations with my son.
 I look back and there wasn’t very much in common that we would spend hours talking about unless he was lecturing me about the downside of consuming alcohol.
-With the common ground of sports we can talk about many things and it gives me an opportunity to pass on the lessons you have just described.
+With the common ground of sports, we can talk about many things and it gives me an opportunity to pass on the lessons you have just described.

 DM: Correct.
 It’s the same for me.
 I have been privileged enough to tell him that I struggled with mathematics in primary school.
 I promised him that we would go to the Emirates if he could pull off the maths in his final exam.
 He managed to pull it off and I also had to pull off some maths to make sure that we went to the Emirates.
 And I was very fortunate to watch a game in 2019 Manchester United at the Emirates and beat them 2 nil.
 It was very exciting and a bonding experience for both of us.